Web Hosting shopping guide: Features, prices, and more

 Not every hosting provider includes personal support from real experts.

-SSL (sometimes listed as "SSL Certificate") is a must.
+SSL (or "SSL Certificate") is a must.
 Without an SSL certificate most browsers won't display your website (instead they show a security warning).
 Some hosts charge extra for SSL, so look carefully.

 Email hosting lets you have email addresses with the same domain as your site (so if your site is www.example.com your email could be info@example.com).
 Lots of web hosting packages (like ours) include email hosting.
 If it's not included, this might be an extra cost to consider.

 Support is a big differentiator.
 If you need help you want access to a competent, helpful person.
-Some companies separate personal service out as a paid extra and leave you to solve your own issues with the "help" of chatbots or FAQ pages.
-If your site is down and it takes days to find a fix, that's an expensive wait.
-When companies say they provide real service, check their reviews and see if their customers agree.
+You also want a speedy reply, rather than spending days in a low-priority queue.
+Some companies charge for priority, or for access to human support.
+If your site is down and takes days to fix, that's an expensive wait.
+When companies say they provide real service, check their reviews on sites like Trustpilot and see if their customers agree.

 Understanding Web Hosting pricing (including some common tricks)